mrmikeo/nomppro/README.md

 #### Nomp Pro

+The main purpose of this version is for either running as a solo miner, or to integrate it into another project.
+This project has no long term storage or web interface, only an API interface for statistics.

 - This is a simplified version of NOMP
 - No website, only API
 - No profit switching